 If your cadet doesn't write home, it's because the days are packed with activities, our site has no mailbox (inbound or outbound), and the cadet will probably arrive home before a letter does.
 We purposely do not allow cadets to use phones to help them develop self-sufficiency.
 In the event of any serious problem, we will contact you promptly.
 Should you have an emergency, you can find Emergency Contact Information here.

-Each cadet is part of a flight of 16-18 other cadets.
+Each cadet is part of a flight of 12-16 other cadets.
 Each flight has two Cadre members who are in charge of the flight.
 These Cadre have attended encampments in the past and have been chosen from an application process to serve in these positions.
 Each flight has one or two senior staff members assigned directly to it.
 These senior members are called Training Officers.
-In addition to the Training Officers, there are approximately 20 senior members who serve on staff for this encampment.
+In addition to the Training Officers, there are over 20 other senior members who serve on staff for this encampment.
 Included in this staff are trained medical personnel.
-Cadets sleep in barracks of up to 40 people.
-Each barracks will have the Cadre and at least 2 Training Officers who sleep in it.
-Cadets at the encampment are free to approach any of these staff with any issue at any time.
+Cadets sleep in barracks of up to 18 people.
+Each barracks will have at least 1 Training Officer who sleep in it.
+(Depending on COVID PHASE III implementation - we may house cadet cadre in the same room with their Students) Cadets at the encampment are free to approach any of these staff with any issue at any time.
 The ultimate responsibility for the cadets and the week's events rests on the Encampment Commander.

 The administration of both legal prescription and legal non-prescription medication(s) is the responsibility of the CAP member, not the CAP Corporation.
 The authority for members who have reached the age of majority (18 in most locations) to bring legal medications to CAP activities rests with that member.
 The responsibility for members who have not reached the age of majority to bring legal medications to CAP activities rests with that member’s parent or legal guardian.
 See CAPR 160-1, Operation of the CAP Health Service Program, for further guidance on medications and medical care.